MiaoDragon/cs439-rubric/rubric-final.md

 The given solution seems to have a y-axis that is not straight.
 So we should check students' answers by plotting and see if they fit individually.

 ### 3.
+Since the hint mentions to look for a clear minima, most students have answered only in terms of this.
+None mentions the points in the rubric of differentiable, concave, convex, smooth.
+If they answered in terms of clear minima, give full points.
 #### (a) (1)
 ##### Mention that the function is not smooth will be fine.
 The exact answer to whether it's "good" or not doesn't matter.
 #### (b) (1)